WRITERSWORLD Book Production Guide

 times how many copies of your book have been sold and directly receive 90% of any

-imprint page, because it has come to our attention that some book reviewers are parcelling up
+NB.
+It has come to our attention that some book reviewers are parcelling up books sent for

-books sent for review and selling them off to businesses such as Amazon.
+review and selling them off to businesses such as Amazon.
+Therefore, we are happy to provide

 Our Copy Editing Process